puka-tchou/sitting-duck/README.md

 ## about this project

-The goals of this project are pretty straightforwards:
+The goals of this project are pretty straightforward:

 1. minify the legacy files without breaking the code
 2. bundle and minify the modern syntax